momsane/IllONT_assembly/README.md

 ```

 2. Clone this repository in /workflow.
-3. Download and uncompress all required databases (CheckM, GTDB-Tk).
+3. Download and uncompress all required databases (CheckM, GTDB-Tk, DRAM).
 4. Set up the metadata.tsv file in /config with the following columns:
 - sample
 - Illumina_avail: 1 if Illumina reads are available, 0 if not